icicle-lang/icicle-lang.github.io/guide/contexts.md

 title: Contexts
 ---

-Icicle expressions can exist within a context, which make writing features easier, by, for example, allowing one to name expressions, or to pre-filter the data.
-But they can also do much more.
+Icicle expressions can exist within a series of contexts which make writing features easier.
+One can, for example, name sub-expressions, or to pre-filter the data, but they can also do much more.

 ### Let

-The simplest context are _let_ expressions, which allow one to calculate and reuse values by binding them to a name.
+The simplest contexts are _let_ expressions, which allow one to calculate and reuse values by binding them to a name.

 ```elm